NC State Auditor’s Findings May Cause Overzealous Oversight

 Instead of increasing overzealous audits on health care providers, maybe we should require DHHS, through its contractors, agents, and vendors, to conduct compliant, considerate, and constitutionally-correct audits and oversight.
 Maybe the “umphf” should be applied more toward DHHS.

-Posted on August 19, 2014, in "Single State Agency", ACTT, ACTT Services, Audits, Beth Wood, CMS, DHHS, Division of Medical Assistance, Due process, Eligibilty, Health Care Providers and Services, Legislation, MCO, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Contracts, Medicaid Eligibility, Medicaid Fraud, Medicaid Providers, Medicaid Reform, Medicaid Services, Medicare and Medicaid Provider Audits, Medicare Attorney, NC, NC DHHS, North Carolina, Office of State Auditor, Olmstead, Performance audit, Provider Medicaid Contracts, RAC Audits, Regulatory Audits, State Budget, State Plan, Tax Dollars and tagged ACA, Aldona Wos, and abuse, Audit, August 2014 Performance Audit, Beth Wood, DHHS, Division of Medical Assistance, DMA, Fraud, General Assembly, Health care, Managed Care Organizations, McCrory, Medicaid, Medicaid Budget, Medicaid Oversight, NC Medicaid, NC State Auditor, North Carolina, Olmstead, Performance audit, State Auditor, waste.
+Posted on August 19, 2014, in "Single State Agency", ACTT, ACTT Services, Beth Wood, CMS, Division of Medical Assistance, Due process, Eligibilty, Health Care Providers and Services, Legislation, MCO, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Contracts, Medicaid Eligibility, Medicaid Fraud, Medicaid Providers, Medicaid Reform, Medicaid Services, Medicare and Medicaid Provider Audits, Medicare Attorney, NC, NC DHHS, North Carolina, Office of State Auditor, Olmstead, Performance audit, Provider Medicaid Contracts, RAC Audits, Regulatory Audits, State Budget, State Plan, Tax Dollars and tagged ACA, Aldona Wos, and abuse, Audit, August 2014 Performance Audit, Beth Wood, Division of Medical Assistance, DMA, Fraud, General Assembly, Health care, Managed Care Organizations, McCrory, Medicaid, Medicaid Budget, Medicaid Oversight, NC DHHS, NC Medicaid, NC State Auditor, North Carolina, Olmstead, Performance audit, State Auditor, waste.
 Bookmark the permalink.
 5 Comments.